-Analyses of previous ESS Rounds reveal differences in refusal conversion efforts and in success rates across countries (Stoop et al., 2010).
-Thus every country should check its results thoroughly, and discuss with the survey agency ways to improve the effectiveness of the procedures used.
+Analyses of previous ESS Rounds reveal differences in refusal conversion efforts and in success rates across countries (Stoop et al., 2010; 7.1.7, figure 14).
+Thus every country should check its results from previous rounds thoroughly, and discuss with the survey agency ways to improve the effectiveness of the procedures used.
 In ESS5, for example, more than 10 countries obtained an increase in the response rates of more than 3 percentage points through their refusal conversion efforts.
-One country even achieved an increase of 15 percentage points (Matsuo & Loosveldt, 2013,
+One country even achieved an increase of 15 percentage points (Matsuo & Loosveldt, 2013, 36).
+However, refusal conversion not necessarily improves the socio-demographic composition of the final sample.
+This may partly result from the fact that in a lot of ESS countries refusal conversion is mainly directed at 'soft' refusals, for example persons who refused because they were busy at the time, rather than persons who don't like the topic or the survey sponsor.
+The ideal scenario would be to re-approach all refusals, as far as ethically possible, legally and financially feasible.
+In practice, however, often only a subsample of refusals can be re-approached.
+In this situation, countries should carefully consider the way they select this subsample, depending on the aims that are pursued through the refusal conversion efforts.